CristianDavideConte/universalSmoothScroll/README.md

 `_yStepLength` | The number of pixel scrolled in a single scroll-animation's (on the y-axis) step.
 `_minAnimationFrame` | The minimum number of frames any scroll-animation  (on any axis) should last.

-# Constants for internal-use variables defaults
+# Constants list
 Constant name | Purpose
 ------------- | -------
-`DEFAULTXSTEPLENGTH` | Default number of pixel scrolled in a single scroll-on-X-axis-animation step: 50px steps for a 1920px screen width.
+`DEFAULTXSTEPLENGTH` | Default number of pixel scrolled in a single scroll-animation's (on the x-axis) step: 50px steps for a 1920px screen width.
-`DEFAULTYSTEPLENGTH` | Default number of pixel scrolled in a single scroll-on-Y-axis-animation step: 50px steps for a 937px(1080px - urlbar) screen height.
+`DEFAULTYSTEPLENGTH` | Default number of pixel scrolled in a single scroll-animation's (on the y-axis) step: 50px steps for a 937px(1080px - urlbar) screen height.
 `DEFAULTMINANIMATIONFRAMES` | Default lowest possible number of frames any scroll-animation should last.

 # Methods List